-How was it that some people in Ancient Greece took the fateful first step of seeing Wisdom as consisting of logicking, mathematics and science?
+How was it that some people in Ancient Greece took the fateful first step of seeing Wisdom as consisting of logicking and mathematics; and their successors included science too?
 They called it Reason, and they were called Philosophers.

 I get the idea momentarily from somewhere that poetry was in ancient times the natural way to express matters of profundity and ultimacy, which included the gods and their myths; then along came Philosophy with its Reason and this was in prose.

 Perhaps one can say that Philosophy from the beginning was a holy duty to abolish the human.
 It started by removing the gods, who behaved like bad humans, from explanations of how physical things worked.
 And, since the 19th century, they’ve been taking the human out of how the human mind works.
 It is an attempt to find material causes rather than intentional acts.

 The birth of philosophy was in some ways a regression from the wisdom already present in the culture of ancient Greece with its myths and with its tragic sense of life, and has been so ever since relative to the current culture.
 (Not having Greek, I really don’t know whether the ancient dramatists noticed the tragi-comedy of man, while the philosophers with their grinning rationalistic optimism, I imagine, certainly didn’t.)

 It seems to me that Plato working out logically that ‘tree’ or ‘dog’ exist as entities and in some kind of heaven, or Descartes working out that he does actually exist because he is thinking, are regressions from the wisdom we already have.
 A child wouldn’t make these mistakes, unless he were a precocious philosopher.
 Think too of the whole incredible debate on whether Mind isn’t just Matter!

 What little that is human goes on in the minds of such philosophers?
 What kind of inner life of the mind have they got?
 Do they even know what such a thing is?